Protective Effect of Hyperbaric Oxygen Therapy on Cognitive Function in Patients with Vascular Dementia | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers ran a clinical trial with 158 patients with vascular dementia, randomized to receive conventional treatment alone or conventional treatment plus HBOT at 2 ATA for 60 minutes, 5 days per week for 12 weeks.
+Researchers ran a clinical trial with 158 patients with vascular dementia, randomised to receive conventional treatment alone or conventional treatment plus HBOT at 2 ATA for 60 minutes, 5 days per week for 12 weeks.

 What They Found